wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 **6.Form Filling Made Accessible**: We understood the importance of form accessibility, as it directly affects users' ability to interact with our services.
 With clear validation messages and error handling, we created a smooth form filling experience for everyone

-### Accessibility attributes added to different widgets in Wavemaker
+### Accessibility attributes added to different widgets in WaveMaker

 By incorporating these diverse widget items with a focus on accessibility and semantic markup, we aim to create a seamless and inclusive browsing experience for all users, regardless of their abilities or disabilities.
-Our commitment to accessibility extends across all aspects of our platform , ensuring that everyone can engage with our content, services, and functionalities with ease and confidence.
+Our commitment to accessibility extends across all aspects of our platform, ensuring that everyone can engage with our content, services, and functionalities with ease and confidence.

 **Data Table**:
 Implemented proper table headers and captions for screen readers to interpret data correctly.